bastienEichenberger/extendscript-library/README.md

 In the directory test/fixtures create a jsx file like the example fixtures/photoshop/document/test_document.jsx.
 The tests work by this way:
   * run all extendscript tests -> put the result in the results folder <br>
-    (if it's a file store the file in the results folder, if it's a value write it in the tests.xml file)
+    (if it's a file store the file in the tests/test/results folder, if it's a value write it in the tests/test/results/tests.xml file)

   * check the results with node-unit <br>
-    (you can write tests in the test_photoshop-lib.js file)
+    (you can write tests in the tests/test/tests.js file)

 ##IDE
 If you don't like to use the ExtendScript Toolkit to write your scripts, you can use the excellent WebStorm IDE.